playfulprogramming/playfulprogramming/content/LayZee/posts/presenters-with-angular-2l7l/index.md

 }
 ```

-<figcaption>Listing 9B.
-Heroes: Presentational component with its data binding API connected to its presenter.</figcaption>
+> Listing 9B.
+Heroes: Presentational component with its data binding API connected to its presenter.

 Alternatively, we could connect the presenter to the output property by subscribing the output property to the observable `add$` property as seen in Listing 9B.